“The curious paradox is that when I accept myself just as I am, then I can change.” – Carl Rogers

 When someone says to us, as Thich Nhat Hanh suggests, “Darling, I care about your suffering,” a deep healing begins.” ― Tara Brach, Radical Acceptance: Embracing Your Life With the Heart of a Buddha

 My job is to help you improve your quality of life.

 I have experience working with clients who are LGBTQ, poly, kinky, and grappling with issues related to HIV/AIDS.
 I work with clients experiencing a wide range of mental illness, including depression, anxiety, and bipolar disorder.
-I am particularly passionate about working with trauma, domestic violence, suicidality, gender-related issues and gender dysphoria.
+I am particularly passionate about working with gender-related issues and gender dysphoria.
 Often, marginalized people are bombarded with messages every day that tell them they are not worthy of health and happiness.
 I am aware of and sensitive to these realities; I do not pathologize diversity.

 I believe that a healthy self-image, a strong sense of self-worth, a toolbox of healthy coping mechanisms, and healthy relationships are at the root of living a fulfilling life.